bnsmb/libraries-and-include-files-for-Android-on-arm64-CPUs/README.md

 This repository is work in progress

+**Note that as of now no Android related patches are applied to the source code for the libraries before compiling the libraries!**

 ----

 This repository contains include files and libraries for Android running on **arm64** CPUs